KnBrckr/picasa-album-uploader/readme.txt

 = Other Picasa Uploader plugins require files be placed in the `wp-admin` and/or the server root.
 Does this plugin require the same? =

 This is a real plugin that lives in the `wp-content/plugins/` directory and does not require special files to be placed in either your server root or in the `wp-admin/` directory.
-Further, the plugin supports themes to customize the appearance of the upload dialog displayed by Picasa.

 = How do I uninstall this plugin? =